-We have audited the accompanying consolidated statements of financial position of HIVE Blockchain Technologies Ltd. and its subsidiaries (together, the "Company") as of March 31, 2022, and 2021 and the related consolidated statements of income and comprehensive income, changes in equity and cash flows for the years then ended, including the related notes (collectively referred to as the consolidated financial statements).
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of HIVE Blockchain Technologies Ltd. and its subsidiaries (together, the "Company") as of March 31, 2023, and 2022 and the related consolidated statements of (loss) income and comprehensive (loss) income, changes in equity and cash flows for the years then ended, including the related notes (collectively referred to as the consolidated financial statements).
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of March 31, 2023 and 2022, and its financial performance and its cash flows for the years then ended in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.